Space

 cd Space

-# install environment using environment.yml
+# install environment using setup.sh based on conda or mamba

 3. How to use Space